aliss77777/psychographic_model/README.md

   - this data can be pulled via the Watson API shown in the Aspiration Model repo and transformed to this format
   - there is also a column called 'Brand Flown' which is the target variable to predict psychographic propensities for.
 There are many ways to obtain this including via survey results or other source.

-The model can be executed in two ways:
+This repo has two branches, to account for the two ways this model can be run:

 Approach A: Quick Route
 - Loading the data set, appending psychographic dimensions via a pre-trained model, and running the logistic regression for brand preference